 - Financial reconciliation

-Swoon's old process involved bundling supplier claims at the end of each month, compiling evidence from various sources, and submitting batch reports.
-This created several problems:
+Swoon's old process bundled supplier claims at the end of each month.
+The agent compiled evidence from various sources, formatted batch reports, and submitted them.
+This created three structural problems: